 About the event

-The Five Flavours library is expanding by another publication.
-At this year's festival, a new book will have its premiere: "Made in Hong Kong.
+The Five Flavours library has expanded by another publication.
+At 13th edition of the festival, a new book had its premiere: "Made in Hong Kong.
 Cinema of the time of change", focused on Hong Kong's cinematography from the 1980s to the present day, published together with Wydawnictwo w Podwórku.

 Hong Kong's new cinema breathes in the rhythm of political changes.
 Daring action cinema, family comedies and conscious auteur cinema resonate with tensions felt by the citizens of the state with the expiry date, facing the prospect of a being absorbed by the Chinese big brother, and at the same time experiencing the benefits and problems of advanced capitalism.
 Hong Kong cinematography reflects the mosaic tissue of the metropolis, which has grown from the experiences of migrants, clash of cultures, hard work and insolent courage.
 Today, it faces a vast array of opportunities - and equally many threats - associated with the proximity of the spectacularly growing Chinese film industry.
 Its fate should be of interest not only to the viewers and filmmakers of the region: sooner or later world cinema will have to face similar challenges.

 The voices of critics, film experts and people directly connected with the Hong Kong film industry gathered in the book allow us to get to know the cinema of the turbulent period of transformations, which began with the signing of a declaration of handing over the British colony to China in 1984.
 The authors present the achievements of outstanding directors, discover less known faces of Hong Kong's genre cinema, analyze the production behind the scenes and create a multithreaded story about Hong Kong's vibrant, surprising and contrasting film culture.